 It was my husband’s birthday this week, and tradition in his workplace says you bring in some cakes to share with your co-workers.
 I said I’d make some this year to save him having to buy them like he would do usually.

 I’d also decided I’d part cheat my way through this as I had some cans of frosting in the cupboard that I wanted to use up – vanilla and chocolate, so I decided to make vanilla and chocolate cupcakes.
-I took the recipe for the cupcakes from my ‘500 Cupcakes & Muffins’ book by Fergal Connolly.

 The cupcakes are really easy to make, and they last for up to 3 days in an airtight container, or freeze undecorated for up to 3 months.